KDE/cutehmi/README.md

 and installing them under Windows easier, a set of Makefiles is provided, which allow the libraries to be build from sources.

-Under Linux one can run following commands to compile libmodbus library.
+Under Linux one can run following commands to compile and install libmodbus library.
 ```
 git clone git://github.com/stephane/libmodbus.git
 cd libmodbus